 As it turned out, the ex-husband did file those papers with the court.
 The court personnel misplaced the filings and didn’t docket them until after these events transpired.
 As a result, the filing of the criminal charges occurred with no proven violation.

 After the dismissal of the criminal charges, the ex-husband in turn filed a civil action against the ex-wife; he claimed that she caused his arrest without probable cause.
 The ex-wife filed a motion to dismiss under the Massachusetts anti-SLAPP statute; she claimed that the lawsuit was based entirely on her protected petitioning activity.

 The Massachusetts anti-SLAPP statute provides a special motion to dismiss for parties who face a lawsuit based on their protected petitioning activities.
 “When a person reports suspected criminal activity to the police, she is engaging in constitutionally-based petitioning activity for purposes of [the anti-SLAPP statute,]” the Court explained.
 In this case, the statute protects the ex-wife’s activities in reporting the suspected criminal activity to police.

 “[W]e conclude that [the ex-wife’s] conduct in reporting her concern to the police was petitioning activity under the anti-SLAPP statute and, in the circumstances of this case, the retaliatory civil suit filed against her was based entirely on her petitioning activity and therefore should have been dismissed.”

+Are you looking for an experienced Newburyport or Andover divorce lawyer or family law attorney?
 If you have any questions about issues of divorce, custody, or support, you may schedule a free consultation with our office.
 Call 978-225-9030 during regular business hours or complete our contact form online, and our experienced family law attorneys will get back to you at the earliest opportunity.